Certifying entanglement dimensionality by $k$-reduction moments: Conclusion

 \section{Conclusion}

+By combining the $k$-reduction map and the moment method, we proposed a simple yet powerful approach for certifying the Schmidt number via $k$-reduction moments.
+These moments can be efficiently estimated by virtue of randomized measurements based on 3-designs, such as the Clifford group, which are significantly more practical than previous approaches based on 4-designs.
+Our approach does not require any prior assumption on the target state, is applicable to both $k$-faithful and $k$-unfaithful states, and thus has a much wider scope of applications than fidelity-based methods.
+The efficacy of the proposed method is substantiated by rigorous theoretical guarantees and comprehensive numerical benchmarks across a range of practically relevant settings.

-By virtue of the $k$-reduction map and moment method we proposed a family of criteria for certifying the entanglement dimensionality as quantified by the Schmidt number.
-These criteria do not require prior information about the target states, unlike fidelity-based methods.
-In addition, the $k$-reduction moments involved can be estimated by randomized measurements based on a unitary 3-design instead of a 4-design employed by the correlation matrix method.
-These features are quite appealing to practical applications.
-Furthermore, we showed that, if $k$-reduction moments with sufficiently high orders are accessible, then our criteria are equivalent to the $k$-reduction criterion and thus can certify the entanglement dimensionality of pure states accurately.
-Meanwhile, even the third $k$-reduction moment can certify the entanglement dimensionality of isotropic states.
-In the course of study, we clarified the basic properties of the spectrum of the $k$-reduced operator and showed that the $k$-reduction negativity is monotonic under LOCC for pure states.
+When $k$-reduction moments with sufficiently high orders are accessible, our criteria become equivalent to the $k$-reduction criterion itself, enabling accurate certification of the entanglement dimensionality of all pure states.
+Moreover, only the first three $k$-reduction moments are required for certifying the entanglement dimensionality of isotropic states.
+In the course of study, we clarified the fundamental properties of the spectrum of the $k$-reduced operator and showed that the $k$-reduction negativity is monotonic under LOCC for pure states.

-Our work raises several questions that deserve further exploration.
+Our findings open several avenues for further explorations.
 First, is the $k$-reduction negativity monotonic under LOCC for general mixed states?
-Second, how robust are the $k$-reduction moment criteria to statistical fluctuation.
-To clarify the second question would require knowledge about the perturbation theory of Hankel matrices, which we leave for future work.
-Third, can we construct better criteria for certifying the entanglement dimensionality by virtue of other $k$-positive maps in conjunction with the moment method?
-We hope that these questions can stimulate further progresses on the study of high-dimensional entanglement.
+Second, are all $k$-faithful states certifiable by the $k$-reduction map?
+Intuitively, the $k$-reduction criterion is more powerful than fidelity-based methods, but a strict proof is still absent.
+Third, how robust are the $k$-reduction moment criteria to statistical fluctuation?
+To clarify the third question would require knowledge about the perturbation theory of Hankel matrices, which we leave for future study.
+Finally, can we construct better criteria for certifying the entanglement dimensionality by virtue of other $k$-positive maps in conjunction with the moment method?
+We anticipate that these questions can stimulate further progress on the study of high-dimensional entanglement.

+\emph{Note added.} After posting this paper, a recent paper working on a similar topic \cite{mallick2025detecting} was posted, which considered other $k$-positive maps and the application of Schmidt number certification on the task of quantum channel discrimination.